Renovamen/what-if/notes/snippets/2020-01-11-image-apis-and-nonebot-setting-up.md

 ---
-title: Image APIs & NoneBot
 date: 2020-01-11
 ---

+# Image APIs & NoneBot

 Here is a list of APIs that can return some images and notes of the process of setting up NoneBot and CoolQ HTTP API (on my Mac).